WICG/bundle-preloading/subresource-loading.md

 Resource-Bundle-Chunk-Ids: sbnNkd
 ```

+Even though the `"paths"` for `"b.js"` includes the chunk ID `bGpobG`, that chunk ID is already found in cache, so it is not loaded again.

 #### Update example

-Let's say we want to ship a new version of lodash, but other resources stay the same on the page.
+Let's say we want to ship a new version of `common.js`, but other resources stay the same on the page.
 Some clients will be loading the new version fresh, and some may have loaded the page before, with or without clicking each of the buttons.

 In the new version, we have a new chunk ID:
 - 0ijdfs: common.js